mac999/scan_to_bim_pipeline/README.md

-# project
+# Scan to BIM project
-Scan to BIM pipieline
+Scan to BIM pipieline to convert 3D scan data (point cloud data) to BIM objects.

 # description
 Scan to BIM project has purpose like below.